zapobyte/typein-ninja/README.md

 - view your game history

 :video_game: **How to Play**:
-If you want to save your progress and get higher in level and benefit from all the features that the app has you would have to login with a google account via Google Signin.
+- If you want to save your progress and get higher in level and benefit from all the features that the app has you would have to login with a google account via Google Signin.
-To play the user has to start typing in the text input field and as soon as the first key is struck the test has started.
+- To play the user has to start typing in the text input field and as soon as the first key is struck the test has started.
-Each new word is counted when pressing `space`.
-To reset a game press the `reset` button at any time.
+- Each new word is counted when pressing `space`.
+- To reset a game press the `reset` button at any time.
-To change the difficulty click the difficulty and select a new one.
+- To change the difficulty, click the difficulty and select a new one.

 ## Used to make this project